Definitions

 Most of the following definitions are taken from the Discipline Appeals Board Terms of Reference and Black's Law Dictionary (9th ed).

-PLEASE NOTE: the contents of the web site, where possible, has been written in simplified language.
-Should a question/dispute arise where the language in the web site differs from The Discipline Appeals Board Terms of Reference, the relevant Codes and the Terms of Reference will prevail.
+PLEASE NOTE: the contents of the website, where possible, has been written in simplified language.
+Should a question/dispute arise where the language on the website differs from The Discipline Appeals Board Terms of Reference, the relevant Codes and the Terms of Reference will prevail.

 The grounds of appeal are the reasons you are appealing the decision, in other words what you say the Tribunal panel did that was wrong in your view.
 You can appeal the finding of guilt, the sanction imposed, or both.